rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 Most programmers of my era started with something like BASIC on an 8-bit microcomputer.
-This brain-damaging experience didn't seem to put many off then, and that leads many to assume that Basic (or Java, or C++) is fine to start with now.
+This brain-damaging experience didn't seem to put many off then, and that leads many to assume that Javascript (or Java, or C++) is fine to start with now.
 I disagree.

 Modern computer languages are *much* more complicated now than they were.
 I remember taking